nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 The drawback with this approach is that any changes you make to the set of |NCS| repositories are not directly trackable using Git, since you do not have any of the |NCS| repositories forked.
 If you are tracking the master branch of the |NCS|, you can instead send the changes you require to the official repositories as Pull Requests, so that they are incorporated into the codebase.

-Workflow 3: Application in a fork of `fw-nrfconnect-nrf`_
+Workflow 3: Application in a fork of `sdk-nrf`_
 ---------------------------------------------------------

-Forking the `fw-nrfconnect-nrf`_ repository and adding the application to it is another valid option to develop and maintain your application.
+Forking the `sdk-nrf`_ repository and adding the application to it is another valid option to develop and maintain your application.
 This approach also allows you to fork additional |NCS| repositories and point to those.
 This can be useful if you have to make changes to those repositories beyond adding your own application to the manifest repository.

-In order to use this approach, you first need to :ref:`get the source code <dm-wf-get-ncs>`, and then :ref:`fork the fw-nrfconnect-nrf repository <dm-wf-fork>`.
+In order to use this approach, you first need to :ref:`get the source code <dm-wf-get-ncs>`, and then :ref:`fork the sdk-nrf repository <dm-wf-fork>`.
 Once you have your own fork, you can start adding your application to your fork's tree and push it to your own Git server.
-Every time you want to update the revision of the |NCS| that you want to use as a basis for your application, you must follow the :ref:`instructions to update <dm-wf-update-ncs>` on your own fork of ``fw-nrfconnect-nrf``.
+Every time you want to update the revision of the |NCS| that you want to use as a basis for your application, you must follow the :ref:`instructions to update <dm-wf-update-ncs>` on your own fork of ``sdk-nrf``.

-If you have changes in additional repositories beyond `fw-nrfconnect-nrf`_ itself, you can point to your own forks of those in the :file:`west.yml` included in your fork.
+If you have changes in additional repositories beyond `sdk-nrf`_ itself, you can point to your own forks of those in the :file:`west.yml` included in your fork.

 Workflow 4: Application as the manifest repository
 --------------------------------------------------